-Planning - Not within a development boundary in the Ynys Mon Local Stopped Unitary Development Plan but is allocated in for 'Employment' use.
-Llanfaes is to be re-classed as a countryside cluster in the emerging Joint Local Development Plan with no allocation for the subject site.
+Planning - Not within a development boundary in the Ynys Mon Local Plan allocated in Stopped Unitary Development Plan for 'Employment' use.
+Llanfaes is classed as a countryside cluster in the emerging Joint Local Development Plan but there is no allocation for the subject site.
 Previously developed land in a countryside location designated as being of Outstanding Natural Beauty.

 Conservation / Listed Building - Part of this site is a SAM (Old Priory), its located inside the AONB and it has TPO's within the site.
-No LB's and outside of the CA but never the less constrained to some degree by SAM and TPO's
+No LB's and outside of the CA but never the less constrained to some degree by SAM and TPO's.